-Nose bleeds can occur spontaneously, without any trauma to the face.
-Colds and flu, sinusitis, hayfever, high altitudes and snorting recreational drugs can cause nosebleeds.
+Nosebleeds can occur spontaneously, without any trauma to the face.
+Colds and flu, sinusitis, hayfever, high altitudes and snorting recreational drugs can be a factor.